|Nutrition Facts (per serving)|

-Serve this delicious dish as part of a breakfast or brunch, or serve with onion gravy or a plain brown gravy (homemade or purchased) for a more classic British version.
+Serve this delicious dish as part of a breakfast or brunch, or serve it with onion gravy or a plain brown gravy (homemade or purchased) for a more classic British version.
+Or give it a Louisiana twist with spicy homemade Creole sauce.

 - 1 1/2 cups flour (all-purpose)